kizunanocoin/docs/docs/protocol-design/signing-hashing-and-key-derivation.md

 ### Signing algorithm: ED25519

 ED25519 is an elliptic curve algorithm developed in an academic setting with a focus on security from side channel attack, performance, and fixing a lot of the little annoyances in most elliptic curve systems[^1].
-However, it should be noted that instead of using SHA-512 in the key derivation function, Nano uses Blake2b-512.
+However, it should be noted that instead of using SHA-512 in the key derivation function, KIZUNANO COIN uses Blake2b-512.

 !!! failure "Incorrect, SHA-512 has been used"
   ```